ansible/ansible/docs/docsite/rst/network_how_tos.rst

           username: ansible
           ssh_keyfile: ~/.ssh/id_rsa

-The example playbook above will use the SSH key specified by the ssh_keyfile argument to authenticate to the remote device.
+The example playbook above will use the SSH key specified by the ``ssh_keyfile`` option to authenticate to the remote device.
 If logging is enabled, it will show that SSH keys have been used to authenticate to the remote device.
 Look for the following entry in the log file.